Spa Pool Maintenance: A Step-by-Step Guide to a Safe and Healthy Experience

 Why is Spa Pool Maintenance Important?

-• Aerosol Production: The air jets and water agitation produce aerosols, which can spread bacteria into the air [3, 5].
+The air jets together with water agitation create aerosols that release bacteria into the air according to [3, 5].

 Key Maintenance Tasks

-• Water Quality Testing: Regular testing of pH, disinfectant levels, and total dissolved solids (TDS) is crucial.
-For commercial pools, this may be daily or every two hours [17].
-Monthly testing should also check for microbiological content [22].
+Water Quality Testing: Regular testing of pH, disinfectant levels, and total dissolved solids (TDS) is crucial.
+Commercial pools need to test water quality daily or at two-hour intervals [17].
+A monthly test should determine the presence of microbiological substances [22].

-• Cleaning: Regular cleaning of the waterline, overflow channels, skimmers, and the surrounding area should be done daily to remove contaminants [26].
+Daily cleaning of waterline areas and overflow channels and skimmers along with the surrounding areas should be performed to eliminate contaminants [26].

 A Weekly Maintenance Schedule Example

-• Monthly: Disinfect flexible hoses, clean input air filter, and conduct a full chemical test.
-Conduct microbiological testing for ACC, coliforms, E coli, and P aeruginosa [18, 22].
+Monthly: Perform flexible hose disinfection and complete chemical testing while cleaning the input air filter and performing microbiological tests for ACC, coliforms, E coli and P aeruginosa [18, 22].

 Cleaning Procedures